oliverklee/ext-seminars/Documentation/Configuration/ChangingTheLocalizedStrings/Index.rst

 ==============================

-You can change most of the localized strings that are used on the front end and for the e-mails.
+You can change most of the localized strings that are used on the front end and for the emails.
 (The localized strings for the back end cannot be changed.)

 When you want to change some strings, please don't change